 USA: Research and development expenditure, percent of GDP: For that indicator, The United Nations provides data for the USA from 1996 to 2015.
 The average value for the USA during that period was 2.63 percent with a minumum of 2.44 percent in 1996 and a maximum of 2.82 percent in 2009.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 The expenditure for R&D on the charts includes both private and public spending on research and development.
-R&D (research and development) expenditure rankings around the world.
-Create and download charts for USA R&D (research and development) expenditure and other indicators with the country comparator.

 Definition: Expenditures for research and development are current and capital expenditures (both public and private) on creative work undertaken systematically to increase knowledge, including knowledge of humanity, culture, and society, and the use of knowledge for new applications.
 R&D covers basic research, applied research, and experimental development.